Cannabis Vs. Cancer: Studies Suggest Cannabinoids May Kill Human Cancer Cells

-Studies Link Endocannabinoids To Cancerous Cell Death
+Studies Link Marijuana To Cancerous Cell Death

 The first thing any skeptic will point out is that cell studies do not always transfer to humans, which is indeed the case with many potential medicines.
 However, the scientific literature also seems to indicate that the human body may be programmed to kill cancer cells with cannabinoids.